inno-se/the-guide/README.md

 Do not start design without a [prioritized](#priority-matrix) list of measurable [quality requirements](#quality-requirements) [[^DesigningSoftwareArchitectures], Sec.
 2.4.2, p.
 47].

+Once the architecture has been agreed upon, it becomes very costly — for managerial and business reasons — to significantly modify it.
+This is one argument (among many) for analyzing the software architecture for a large system before settling on a specific choice. [[^Bck], p.
+32]

 You should decide what's the acceptable level of detail for the architecture at the moment (see [JBGE](#just-barely-good-enough-jbge)).